giulianopicco/documentation/content/applications/productivity/discuss/overview/team_communication.rst

 ======================================
-Efficiently Communicate Using Channels
+Efficiently communicate using channels
 ======================================

-You can use channels to organize discussions between individual teams, departments, projects, or any other group that requires regular communication.
-This way, you keep everyone in the loop updated with the latest developments.
+Channels can be used to organize discussions between individual teams, departments, projects, or any other group that requires regular communication.
+This way, everyone in the loop updated with the latest developments.

-Public and Private channels
+Public and private channels
 ===========================

-A *Public* channel can be seen by everyone, while a *Private* one is only visible to users invited to it.
+A *pulic* channel can be seen by everyone, while a *private* one is only visible to users invited to it.

 .. image:: team_communication/create_channel.png
    :align: center